Enchoseon/2based2wait/README.md

 ## For Developers

-Dev dependencies can be installed with `pnpm i`.
-You must do this if you want to contribute to the project's source.
+If you want to contribute to the project's source you must install developer dependencies (`pnpm i`) and use an editor with ESLint support.

+You can run tests locally with `pnpm testLocal`. (`pnpm test` will test your actual `config.json` rather than `./test/test-config.json`)